About CHRIS NOLAN

 Chris’s broad skill set and evidence-based approach allow him to move seamlessly between spoken and sung voice work, tailoring his methods to the unique demands of each performer.

-My teaching is evidence-informed - I think it’s important to be up to date on the latest voice research and teaching approaches, so I’m not just relying on ‘how things have always been done’ when I’m working with students.
+My teaching is evidence-informed - I stay across the latest research in both voice science and even more importantly, teaching approaches, so I’m not just relying on ‘how things have always been done’ when working with clients.
+What I bring into the studio is grounded in what we actually know about how voices work and how people learn.

-My teaching is holistic - I don’t just shine a spotlight on the voice/larynx when teaching - I consider the whole system.
-Our voices sit at the centre of a lot of processes in the body - breathing, swallowing, talking - and it would be weird to not consider how those interact with our singing.
-In a singing lesson it is not unusual for students to be using weights or resistance bands, doing aerobic exercise, working on peripheral vision, or stretching out the tongue!
+My teaching is holistic- I don’t just shine a spotlight on the larynx - I consider the whole system.
+Our voices sit at the centre of breathing, swallowing, talking, and all of that matters enormously for singers.
+In a lesson it is not unusual for my students to be using weights or resistance bands, doing aerobic exercise, working on peripheral vision, or stretching out the tongue.

-My teaching is student-centred - which for me means that those first two dot points are used to facilitate your goals and what sounds you want to play with.
-Because of that, lessons are always a back and forth conversation, to establish and refine what makes you feel good as a singer, and what sounds you want to work towards, and we go from there!
+My teaching is student-centred.
+All of that knowledge and all of those tools exist to serve your goals and the sounds you want to make.
+Lessons are always a conversation - we establish and refine what makes you feel good as a singer, what you want to work towards, and we build from there.